DigiScore/neoscore/doc/western/expressive_text.rst

       "≈ 96",
    )

-See `the metronome marks SMuFL range <https://w3c.github.io/smufl/latest/tables/metronome-marks.html>`_ for commonly used glyphs in in the left-side text.
+See `the metronome marks SMuFL range <https://w3c.github.io/smufl/latest/tables/metronome-marks.html>`_ for commonly used glyphs in the left-side text.

 Articulations and Ornaments
 ---------------------------